openconfig/featureprofiles/feature/experimental/gribi/ate_tests/route_removal_during_failover_test/README.md

 *   Establish `gRIBI client` connection with DUT negotiating `FIB_ACK` as the requested ack_type.

-*   Install 64 L3 sub-interfaces IP to NextHopGroup(NHGID: `1`) containing all of the nexthops specified to ATE port-2.
+*   Install 64 L3 sub-interfaces IP to NextHopGroup(NHGID: `1`) pointing to ATE port-2 as the nexthop.

 *   Inject `1000` IPv4Entries(IPBlock1: `198.18.196.1/22`) in default VRF with NHGID: `1`.